Curse LLC: Curse Voice

 Curse Voice only supported game modding for Minecraft through a plugin.

 In 2016, Curse Voice was rebranded and redesigned as Curse.
 It brought modding support for more games such as WoW.
 After being acquired by Twitch, the Curse app received an update adding the ability to "sync" Curse accounts with Twitch accounts.
 The Curse app added screen sharing and video calling in 2016.

 On March 16, 2017, the Curse app was rebranded as the Twitch Desktop App and received a redesign.
 The Curse team became part of Twitch Interactive.
 The Curse mobile app was rebranded as the Twitch Messenger app.
 VentureBeat stated that this was an attempt to compete with Discord, "the dominant social platform in the gaming space."
 The Twitch Desktop App removed VOIP features in February 2019.

 In March 2018, The Esports Observer reported that two years after investing $30M in Curse, Riot Games added voice chat to League of Legends.

-On June 23, 2020, Overwolf announced the CurseForge app as a dedicated modding client following their acquisition of CurseForge from Twitch Interactive and the subsequent removal of mod management from the Twitch Desktop App.